 There are several important things to remember when meeting with prospects.
-I could probably go on and on about what is important, but there are certain things I feel are most crucial to remember when meeting with prospects.
+We could probably go on and on about what is important, but there are certain things we feel are most crucial to remember when meeting with prospects.
 We coach financial professionals on these processes on a daily basis which allows them to have more successful appointments and ultimately, more successful practices.

 #1 Send Out a Pre-Discovery Meeting Packet